An operator learning perspective on parameter-to-observable maps: Proofs for Section :

 \paragraph*{\ref{item:step1}} Recalling the definition of $\widehat{T}$ from \eqref{eqn:That_Mhat}, we see by the symmetry of $\cC_\mu^{-1/2}$ and $\Lambda^{1/2}$ that

 and $\{u_n\}_{n=1}^N\sim\nu^{\otimes N}$.
 Thus, it holds that

-That is, $\widehat{T}\varphi_j$ is a sum of iid random vectors in the Hilbert space $H$.
+That is, $\widehat{T}\varphi_j$ is a sum of i.i.d. random vectors in the Hilbert space $H$.
 To show that the scalar random variables $\norm{\widehat{T}\varphi_j}$ are subexponential, we first need to control the subexponential norm of the $\norm{\zeta_{jn}}$.
 The next lemma accomplishes this task.

 \begin{lemma}[moments] Under Assumption~\ref{ass:data_end_to_end}~and~\ref{ass:data_input_kl_expand}, for every $j$ it holds that

 where $m\geq 0$ is as in \eqref{eqn:data_input_subg_uniform_bound} and

 \end{lemma} \begin{proof} Fix an integer $\ell\geq 2$.
 The inequality $\abs{a+b}^\ell\leq 2^{\ell-1}(\abs{a}^\ell +\abs{b}^\ell)$ shows that